jdingel/econ35101/readme.md

 BUSN 33946 & ECON 35101\
 Jonathan Dingel\
-Autumn 2019
+Autumn 2020

 This is a graduate course in international trade.
 It introduces the fundamental concepts and tools of international trade and economic geography to prepare students to tackle research questions in these areas.

 ### Logistics

-Email: <jdingel@chicagobooth.edu> | Phone: 773-834-5458 | Office: Harper 380\
+Email: <jdingel@chicagobooth.edu>\
-Office hours: By appointment, please email\
+Office hours: Zoom appointments, please email\
 Teaching assistant: Takashi Onoda (<onoda@uchicago.edu>)\
 Course materials: [github.com/jdingel/econ35101](http://github.com/jdingel/econ35101) and [canvas.uchicago.edu](https://canvas.uchicago.edu/courses/22781)\
-Class schedule: Mondays 8:30 AM - 11:30 AM in Harper Center 3A\
+Class schedule: Mondays 8:30 AM - 11:30 AM via Zoom\
-This course will **start September 23** and run through December 2.
+This course will **start September 21** and run through November 30.
-We will not meet on October 21.
+This class is remote-only.

 ### Assessment